Home / Products / Thin Film Coatings / Front Surface Mirrors / FAQ / Enhanced Aluminium SEA-VIS + SEA-NIR Front Surface Mirrors

 Back to top

-Q: Do you also coat customer-supplied material with the SEA mirror coatings?
+Q: Do you also coat materials provided by customers with SEA mirror coatings?

 A: Yes!
-However, the prerequisite is that the supplied substrates are uncoated and technically suitable to be coated with an enhanced aluminum coating.
-Because optical coatings are done per batch, this option is only reasonable if the required quantity is large enough for at least one coating run.
+However, the prerequisite is that the supplied substrates are uncoated and technically suitable to be deposited with an enhanced aluminum coating.
+Because optical coatings are done per batch, this option is only possible and reasonable if the required quantity is large enough for at least one coating run.

 Back to top

-Q: Can I use the SEA front surface mirrors as backside-coated mirrors?
+Q: Can I use the SEA front surface mirrors as back surface mirrors?

-A: Yes, this can absolutely work.
+A: Yes, that can definitely work.
 However, the mirrors will have a lower reflectivity and a changed reflection spectrum if used from the backside.
-Also, when they are used from the backside, most of the technical disadvantages of backside-coated mirrors, like ghost imaging and blurry image effects, will occur.
-Please note that the reflective coating is located on the unprotected backside when you use a front surface mirror as a backside-coated mirror.
+Also, when they are used from the backside, most of the technical disadvantages of back-coated mirrors, like ghost imaging and blurry image effects, will occur.
+Please note that the reflective coating is located on the unprotected outside when you use a front surface mirror as a back-coated mirror.

 Back to top

-Q: How is the reflection of the enhanced aluminum coatings above and below the specified areas?
+Q: How high is the reflection of the enhanced aluminum mirrors above and below the specified wavelength range?

-A: This is absolutely unspecified, as the enhanced aluminum coatings are optimized exclusively for the specified wavelength ranges.
-They are solely checked and tested exclusively for these specifications.
+A: This is undefined, as our enhanced aluminum coatings are optimized exclusively for the respective wavelength range specified.
+They are solely checked and tested against the specifications given in their data sheet.
 Nevertheless, we are happy to provide you with the typical reflection properties outside the defined wavelength ranges without obligation.
-Please note that these values can never be guaranteed, as these non-process-controlled wavelength ranges can vary from batch to batch.
+However, please note that these values are not guaranteed, as the non-process-controlled wavelength areas can vary in reflection from batch to batch.

 Back to top